laobamac/SimpleRtlBT/README.md

 *Before use it,please make sure that you have correct USB ports info,if not,you need to custom USB ports.*

+*This kernel extension depends on Lilu.kext 1.6.8+,please update your Lilu first.*

 - Disable all other bluetooth kexts including any BrcmPatchRAM plugins!Or your system will go to panic.
 - Go to release page to get latest version.
 - Uncompress it,then add SimpleRtlBT.kext and SimpleRtlBTPatcher.kext into you OpenCore,SimpleRtlBT.kext should be loaded before SimpleRtlBTPatcher.kext!